31Amin/car_maintenance_tracker/README.md

 - Gitpod was the IDE used for the development throughout the project.

 **Heroku** https://id.heroku.com/login
-- Heroku cloud use for hosting the live application
+- Heroku cloud used for hosting the live application

 **MongoDB** https://www.mongodb.com
 - MongoDB was used as the backend DB for the project